Asian Lady Beetle vs Ladybug: What’s the Difference?

 asian lady beetle vs ladybug

-This can still mean that it is difficult to tell these two bugs apart, especially because ladybugs often have white spots along the sides of their heads.
+It is difficult to tell these two bugs apart, especially because ladybugs typically have white spots along the sides of their heads.
 Asian lady beetles will often have this as well.
 However, there is one distinct physical appearance that you can keep an eye out for when trying to tell the difference between two insects.

-Asian lady beetles have a trademark M or W on their body, often in black or white on their head.
+Asian lady beetles typically have a trademark M or W on their body, often in black or white on their head.
 While this can be difficult to pick up on at first, you will no doubt notice it when you look at a ladybug and an Asian lady beetle side by side.
-You may also notice that an Asian lady beetle is longer in the body, with a more angular head.
+You may also notice that an Asian lady beetle is longer in body, with a more angular head.
 By contrast, ladybugs tend to be very round.
+Remember though that both of these beetles can look identical given that they are members of the same family!

 asian lady beetle vs ladybug